Community Service Area Subarea Plans

 King County Permits has suspended lobby services in our Snoqualmie and Vashon Island offices.
 See available and alternative services

-These detailed local land use plans are part of the King County Comprehensive Plan.
-Each plan includes specific policies, guidelines, and criteria to guide development and capital improvement decisions in one of King County’s six rural Community Service Areas and five urban Potential Annexation Areas.
+- Establishes a vision, goals, and policies to guide development decisions in one of King County’s six rural Community Service Areas or five urban Potential Annexation Areas (see map).

 Skyway-West Hill Potential Annexation Area – planning 2018-21, adoption June 2022